lavaeater/suburban-commando/README.md

 This is a really cool question, because I just realized I want them to do stuff when the players aren't around, as well.
 They should be looking for food, breaking shit, stuff like that.

-I want them to naturally **flock**, so that if they are not doing anything top priority (like attacking a player),
+I want them to naturally **flock**, so that if they are not doing anything top priority (like attacking a player), they will check their surroundings to see if there are any other enemies around.
+This obviously only goes for our zombie enemies.
+T

 ### HUD
 Simply an overlay or something like that, displaying ammo, health, score, objectives and such.